 There must be records in the Claim Package showing that the diagnosing physician who signed the Diagnosing Physician Certification Form submitted in the Claim Package followed both of these rules.
 If there is not, the Claim Package is incomplete.
-If the physician who signed the Diagnosing Physician Certification Form did not meet with the Player in person, the doctor who did meet the Player must sign the Diagnosing Physician Certification Form instead, or the Player must get a Qualifying Diagnosis from Qualified BAP Providers or a Qualified MAF Physician.
+If the physician who signed the Diagnosing Physician Certification Form did not meet with the Player in person, that physician must do so to re-do the diagnosis, or the doctor who did meet the Player must sign the Diagnosing Physician Certification Form instead.